-High School: Named to the Missouri Sports Writers Association All-State and St. Louis Post-Dispatch All-Metro teams after accounting for 3,317 total yards of offense (2,677 passing, 640 rushing) and scoring 31 touchdowns in 2011.
+High School Named to the Missouri Sports Writers Association All-State and St. Louis Post-Dispatch All-Metro teams after accounting for 3,317 yards of total offense (2,677 passing, 640 rushing) and scoring 31 touchdowns in 2011.
 Earned Gateway Athletic Conference South Division Player of the Year and first team all-conference honors as a senior.
 Completed 72.3 percent of his passes (198-of-274) in 2011 with 26 touchdown passes and eight interceptions.
 Named to the St. Louis Post-Dispatch's Super 30 list of 2012 recruits as the No. 13 prospect.
 Named second team All-Metro by the St. Louis Post-Dispatch in 2010.
-Completed 65 percent of his passes (274-of-421) for 3,201 yards with 24 touchdowns and 11 interceptions, along with rushing for 1,071 yards and 12 scores, as a junior.
+Completed 65 percent of his passes (274-of-421) for 3,201 yards with 24 touchdowns and 11 interceptions, and rushed for 1,071 yards and 12 scores as a junior.
 One of 10 2011 Super Juniors by the St. Louis Post-Dispatch.
 Holds the Missouri state record for career completion percentage (68 percent).
-Named to the academic all-conference teams following his junior and senior seasons.
-Rated as the 30th-best recruit in Missouri by ESPN.
+Personal Born Aug.
+1, 1993, in Chapel Hill, N.C.
+Son of Andy and Kim Hare.
+Father played football at Minnesota.
+Majoring in business administration.